 The CSA was keen to ensure that community needs were addressed in future CSA data releases.
 Overall, feedback received by the CSA indicated that the draft findings were comprehensive and met their data needs.
 Respondents stressed the necessity for data to be made available at smaller geographic levels and to ensure that groups of interest such as youth are identifiable.
 These comments have been incorporated into the final paper.

 Given the high level of demand for these statistics the CSA is now developing an output strategy to incorporate these data needs into the official quarterly crime data release.
 It is anticipated that Aboriginal and Torres Strait Islander data will be released on the CSA website for the year ending 30 June 2020, scheduled for release on 24 September 2020.

-Should you require any additional information relating to Aboriginal and Torres Strait Islander recorded crime statistics for Victoria, please contact us at firstname.lastname@example.org to discuss your requirements.
+Should you require any additional information relating to Aboriginal and Torres Strait Islander recorded crime statistics for Victoria, please contact us at firstname.lastname@example.org (External link) to discuss your requirements.

 *For the purposes of this page the term Aboriginal refers to the response a person has provided to Victoria Police when the Standard Indigenous Question was asked (Aboriginal or Torres Strait Islander status).

 These link(s) will open in a new browser window.